MicrosoftDocs/architecture-center/docs/patterns/cross-tenant-communication-using-multitenanted-applications.md

 ## How does the customer message the provider?

 We recommend that the customer creates or hosts a queue from which the provider can read.
 The customer writes a message into the queue.
-By using a service principal object, the provider repeatedly polls each customer queue for messages.
+The provider repeatedly polls each customer queue for messages by using a service principal object.
 The downside of this approach is that it introduces polling latency when receiving a message.
-Code also needs to run more often in the provider because it must wake up and perform polling logic instead of be triggered by an event.
+Code also needs to run more often in the provider because it must wake up and perform polling logic instead of waiting for an event to trigger it.
 However, credential management remains the sole responsibility of the provider, which bolsters security.

 ### Alternative solution